iMRUM/cpp-project/README.md

 ## Building the Project

-This project uses CMake as its build system.
+This project uses Makefile as its build system.
 Ensure that you have SFML installed on your system before building.

 1. Clone the repository.
 2. Navigate to the project's root directory.